How Amino Acids Impact Mental Health

 GABA (gamma-aminobutyric acid) is an amino acid and neurotransmitter that plays a key role in regulating the activity of nerve cells in the brain.
 It works by inhibiting the activity of certain neurons, which can have a calming effect on the brain.
 GABA supplements are available in the form of oral capsules or powders and are intended to be taken as a dietary supplement.

 GABA supplements are believed to work by increasing the levels of GABA in the brain, which may help to reduce anxiety, improve mood, and promote relaxation.
 Some studies have found that GABA supplements may be helpful in reducing symptoms of anxiety and improving sleep.
+This is why we use both GABA and l-theanine for sleep in our vanilla lavender sleep latte.

 Phenylalanine